clij/clij/ReadMe.md

-# CLIJ: GPU-accelerated image processing in Fiji
+# CLIJ: GPU-accelerated image processing for everyone
 ## Introduction
 CLIJ is an OpenCL - ImageJ bridge and a [Fiji](https://fiji.sc/) plugin allowing users with entry-level skills in programming to build GPU-accelerated workflows to speed up their image processing.
 Increased efforts were put on documentation, code examples, interoperability, and extensibility.